 Hover your cursor over the player and scroll down to view more music!

 Michael Van Bodegom-Smith first began his musical career as a classical trumpet player based in Detroit.
 Michael acted as the principal chair for the Detroit Youth Symphony Wind Ensemble from 2015-2017.
 He had the pleasure of studying under outstanding musicians such as Dr. Ken Thompson, Dr. Scott Boerman, and Brian Moon.
-Michael was invited to the Michigan Youth Arts Festival (2016) to serve as the principal trumpeter of the MYAF Wind Ensemble.
 During this time, Michael had taken an interest in arranging and composition.
 He would compose and arrange works for various ensembles in the Metro Detroit area.
 These early works included arrangements for brass quintet, saxophone quintet, and full orchestra.
-Arrangements of pieces by Hideki Sakamoto and Arata Iiyoshi were performed by local groups and in spring 2016 Michael performed his arrangement of Sergei Nakariakov's Arutunian Trumpet Concerto with the Athens Symphony Orchestra.

 During his work in the film industry Michael has had the opportunity to study with prominent media composers such as David Wingo, Garry Schyman, and Kubilay Üner.

 Michael’s music outside of media has been played by groups such as the Chicago City-Wide Orchestra, Concept/21 Ensemble, and the New Music Ensemble (of Columbia College Chicago).
 These works feature original compositions that range from orchestra pieces to chamber works.
 Michael's score for the animation "Kenya's Symphony" has been performed and recorded by a 60 piece orchestra comprised of international world class musicians.